mywanuo/LINE_1_RACE_seq_analysis/README.md

 5. **Statistical analysis, plots**

   Further analysis is done using provided R scripts.
 Computations may require around 20GB or RAM memory.
 Functions used to import and filter data and calculate various parameters (mostly the uridylation level) are located in the `R/raceseq.R` file

+  Note that for the LINE-1 reporter overexpression experiments, reads should be filtered and include only those, which end in the LINE-1 3'-UTR (mapping_position_max = 9010), to exclude plasmid-borne and artifically elongated reads.

 ## How to get LINE-specific repeatmasker library